Jamie Yeo

+Jamie Yeo (born 17 April 1977) is a Singaporean former television host, actress and radio presenter.
+She is known for starring in Growing Up and for co-hosting the shows Castrol Football Crazy and Maxis Football Extra on ESPN Star Sports.

 Early life

 Yeo was born in Singapore on 17 April 1977.
 She attended Fairfield Methodist Primary School and Nanyang Girls' High School before moving to Dayton, Ohio for four years, where her father was posted as an engineer in the Republic of Singapore Air Force (RSAF).

 She completed her secondary school education at Dayton Christian High School.
 After returning to Singapore, she entered Ngee Ann Polytechnic and studied mass communications, because her certificate from the United States was not recognised in Singapore so she could not take her A Level at a junior college.
 She eventually graduated from Ngee Ann Polytechnic in 1998.

-Professional career
+Career

-Yeo began as an actress portraying Tammy in the TV show Growing Up, arguably the role that made her famous.
-She has also acted in MediaCorp Ch8 Mandarin-language productions Holland V and Baby Boom in 2003.
+Yeo began as an actress portraying Tammy in the long-running series Growing Up, She has also acted in MediaCorp Channel 8 Mandarin-language productions Holland V and Baby Boom in 2003.

 Yeo left acting to pursue a radio career.
 From 2000 to 2006, she was a full-time DJ at MediaCorp Radio's 987FM.

-In 2005, Jamie joined ESPN and became the face of shows like "Nokia Football Crazy" and "Football Extra."
-In 2009, "Football Crazy" was renamed "Castrol Football Crazy" due to a change in sponsorship and it went off air in 2010.
+In 2005, Yeo joined ESPN and became the face of shows like Nokia Football Crazy and Football Extra.
+In 2009, Football Crazy was renamed Castrol Football Crazy due to a change in sponsorship and it went off air in 2010.